AgeOfLearning/todo-app/README.md

 ...
 ```

 So alot more going on here.

-For each todo item we need to check whether or not this item is being edited.
-We use a ternary conditional to check if we are editing this item or not.
-If not we show the item as it was before, we do however add a `@dblclick` event handler to the span wrapping the todo description and bind it to our `toggleEditableTodo` method, passing the event and the todo id.
-If we are editing, we display a form with a text input that has the current todo item's description value as a default.
-There are two events handled by the input element, `@blur` maps to the `toggleEditableTodo` and `@input` which maps to our `updateTodo` method.
-Finally the form also binds `@submit` event handler to the `toggleEditableTodo` method as well, both passing only the event and no todo id, therefore toggling off the editable view.
-Note we also added an id to each todo edit input, we use this in our `updated` lifecycle hook to focus the element when we toggle the edit form, since autofocus only works on page load.
+In the component:

+- We added `editingTodoId` as a property.
+- We added the `toggleEditableTodo` method.
+- We added the `updateTodo` method.
+- We used the `updated` lit-html lifecycle hook to focus the input for current editing todo since autofocus only works on page load.

+In the template:

+ - We iterate each todo item and check whether or not this item is being edited.
+ - We use a ternary conditional to check if we are editing this item or not.
+ - If not we show the item as it was before, else we show the inlined edit todo form.
+ - We bind the `@dblclick` on the todo item `<span>` to our `toggleEditableTodo` method so double clicking an item will make editable.
+ - We bind the edit input `@blur` event to our `toggleEditableTodo` method so if the input loses focus it will toggle the todo item back.
+ - We bind the `@submit` event on the form to our `toggleEditableTodo` method so that hitting "enter" will also toggle the todo item back.
+ - We bind the `@input` event on the edit input field to our `updateTodo` method, which instantly updates the todo item as it's being typed.

 At this point we have an ugly but functional todo list application.
-We still need to add filters for completed/uncompleted items and we need to think about our source code as things are getting a bit bloated.
-In the next step we'll add the filters, but think about the structure of the application and how we can improve it.
+We still need to add filters for completed/uncompleted items and we should start thinking about the structure of the application and how we can improve it.

 ## Step 3

+_The code for this section is in `routes/step-3` folder in the todo app repo._

 ### Architecture

-At this point we should really start thinking about the structure of the application.
-Perhaps we start by separating concerns for different parts of the application.
-For example we can create separate web components for the add todo form and the filters we're going to add.
-This raises an impoortant point in the architecture of the application, how are the separate components going to communicate the different states they're in with one another?
-For example if we have an AddForm component and we add a new todo, how do we get that state update "the new todo item" to the HomePage component which displays all the todo items?
-You could bind the `todos` array via an attribute on the add-form component, or use a pub sub pattern but these tend to lead to unpredicatble state as mutable data objects can be mutated by any one componenet at any time.
+Currently all the application and view logic is housed in the HomePage component which, violates the SoC (Separation of Concerns) principle and makes the source code harder to reason about.
+We can improve this by separating web components for the add todo form and the filters we're going to add.

+This raises an important question.
+How are the separate components going to share state with one another?
+For example if we have an `<add-todo>` component and we add a new todo, how do we get that state update "the new todo item" to the HomePage component which displays all the todo items?
+You could bind the `todos` array via an attribute on the add-todo component, or use a pub sub pattern or something similar but these tend to unpredicatble state as mutable data objects can be changed by any one component or module at any given time and debugging such issues becomes very difficult.
 A better solution is to use a single state of truth in the form of a data store.
-So we'll use [@aofl/store](https://github.com/AgeOfLearning/aofl/tree/master/aofl-js-packages/store) to share state in the application as well as house any methods updating the state.
+So we'll use [@aofl/store](https://github.com/AgeOfLearning/aofl/tree/master/aofl-js-packages/store) to share state in the application as well as house methods which update state.
 This will keep our state predictable and more manageable.

-Start by installing @aofl/store and @aofl/map-state-properties-mixin
+Start by installing `@aofl/store`, `@aofl/map-state-properties-mixin` and `@aofl/object-utils`
 ```bash
 npm i -S @aofl/store @aofl/map-state-properties-mixin @aofl/object-utils
 ```
 - @aofl/store is our data store implementation.
-- @aofl/map-state-properties-mixin is used to connect our components to store.
-It abstracts subscribing and unsubscribing to/from store based on the component's life cycle.
+- @aofl/map-state-properties-mixin is used to connect our components to the store.
+It abstracts subscribing and unsubscribing to/from the store based on the component's life cycle.
+- @aofl/object-utils provides a `deepAssign` method, which does deep copy / merging of objects.

-Okay we'll get back to the store in a moment, for now let's create our new components
+Okay we'll get back to the store in a moment, for now let's create our new components.

-First creates a modules directory in `/routes/home` to house all our components
+First create a modules directory in `/routes/home` to house all our components.

 ```bash
 mkdir routes/home/modules
 ```

-Now create the components we need
+We can use the cli tool to generate the components we need.

 ```bash
 npx aofl g c routes/home/modules/add-todo npx aofl g c routes/home/modules/todo-filters